 Image by Richard Burton from Pixabay

-November 21, 2023 - WASHINGTON – A Florida couple was sentenced on Monday, Nov.
-20, 2023, on felony and misdemeanor charges for their actions during the breach of the U.S. Capitol on Jan.
+February 12, 2024 - WASHINGTON – Two men from North Carolina were found guilty in the District of Columbia today of felony and misdemeanor charges related to their conduct during the breach of the U.S. Capitol on Jan.
 6, 2021.
 Their actions and the actions of others disrupted a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the 2020 presidential election.

 Anyone with tips can call 1-800-CALL-FBI (800-225-5324) or visit tips.fbi.gov.